minerllabs/minerl/docs/source/tutorials/getting_started.rst

-To start using the data and set of reinforcement learning enviroments comrpising MineRL, you'll need to install the main python package, :code:`minerl`.
+To start using the data and set of reinforcement learning enviroments comprising MineRL, you'll need to install the main python package, :code:`minerl`.

 .. _OpenJDK 8: https://openjdk.java.net/install/